MohamadAskari/prompt-manager/README.md

 # Prompt Manager - A Full Stack Application
 This document describes the Prompt Manager, a full-stack application that allows you to manage your creative prompts.
 You can create prompts, save them for later use, and mark frequently used ones as favorites.
 You can set various parameters like temperature, top p, max tokens and threshold.
 You can also mark your prompt's status to keep track of that prompt's evaluation.
+This Project uses redis as its primary database.

 ![Sample Image](https://drive.google.com/uc?export=view&id=1qJ4i5xSz27WLXpCC0xJ7Fe9_Z40B5g1J)